 My First Fashion Line.
 Clothing and Images from 2004-2005.

-Now, I was officially in the business of fashion
+Now, I was officially in a small business endeavor

 It felt like the time of the greatest potential and I was so excited at the thought I could really be supported and paid doing something that came so naturally to me.
-But I really didn't have a clue at first as to what I was doing- and I told you this story was about learning about fairness, fair relationships, and fair fashion.
-And I had to learn how to work with other people and how they wanted to wear clothing.
-To share this lesson I learned effectively with you, I need to time travel.
+But I really didn't have a clue at first as to what I was doing and I told you this story was about how I learned and formed my personal concept of fair fashion.
+Working in fashion provided me an opportunity to learn how to work with other people and learn how they wanted to wear clothing.
+Now, let's time travel a bit to go further into the concept.

 The thing about criticism